-Over 2024 and 2025, RiverCOG will continue to incorporate transportation planning into the writing of other regional studies.
-Additionally, the region's Land Trust Exchange comprehensive conservation plan identifies methods for mitigating transportation impacts on wildlife corridors, forest fragmentation, and water quality.
-RiverCOG's wildlife and water resources are a sustainable economic asset for Connecticut.
+Over 2026 and 2027, RiverCOG will continue to incorporate transportation planning into the writing of other regional studies.
+Additionally, the region's updated comprehensive conservation plan identifies methods for mitigating transportation impacts on wildlife corridors, forest fragmentation, and water quality.
+RiverCOG's wildlife and water resources are an ecological asset for Connecticut.
 RiverCOG will provide transportation data and staff support for implementing recommendations from GrowSmart and the region's new Comprehensive Economic Development Strategy (CEDS)